AFLplusplus/Fuzz-With-Wine-Demo/README.md

 # Fuzz with WINE and AFL++ Demo

-> Note: is integrated soon in AFL++ with the -W command line switch so the script in this repo is legacy but not the examples
+> Note: Wine based fuzzinf is integrated in AFL++ with the -W command line switch so the script in this repo is legacy but the examples are still valid

 A set of helpers and examples to fuzz Win32 binaries with AFL++ QEMU